-The coordinates for the Saturday meetups on 30 May 2020 are now available.
-The coordinates for the next Saturday meetups, scheduled for 6 June 2020, will be based on the Dow's opening price published at 09:30 EDT (13:30 UTC) on Friday 5 June.
+The coordinates for the next Saturday meetups, scheduled for 26 September 2020, will be based on the Dow’s opening price published at 09:30 EDT (13:30 UTC) on Friday 25 September.
 See timeanddate.com to convert this time to your local time zone.

 Gallery of Recent Expeditions